mongodb/docs-compass/source/includes/fact-non-utf8-data.rst

-Compass can have issues displaying collections if documents within the collection have invalid UTF8 characters.
+Compass can have issues displaying collections if documents have invalid UTF8 characters.

-If you attemp to query or export this data, the following error message displays:
+If you attempt to query or export this data, the following error message displays:

 .. code-block:: none